-Disability Law Center – The mission of the Disability Law Center of Alaska is to provide protection and advocacy services to Alaskans with disabilities, through legal representation, education and strategic advocacy.
+Disability Law Center of Alaska – The mission of this agency is to provide protection and advocacy services to Alaskans with disabilities, through legal representation, education and strategic advocacy.
 Designated under federal law as Alaska’s Protection and Advocacy Agency, Disability Law Center has offices in Anchorage, Fairbanks and Juneau.
-Call (800) 478-1234.
+For more information, call 1-800-478-1234.